leshec/wordfind/README.md

 - [x] Figure how to deploy with shuttle
 - [ ] Make some notes for later
 - [ ] error handling and testing etc
+- [ ] add an about and contact for new words
+- [ ] add a high score leaderboard for the games
+- [ ] add a pop over if you click on a word to show meaning of word, there is a nice dictionary API for that

 ## **Project tools: HTMX, Tera, Axum, Missing and Shuttle**